 Don’t have time to plan summer projects?

 I totally get it.
 We have those moments around here more often than I’d like to admit.
-One of my favorite summer boredom busters is Kiwi Crate (and their partner crates for different age groups).
+We have gathered together some of our favorite outdoor toys for summer here.
+If you want to craft with your kids, one of my favorite summer boredom busters is Kiwi Crate (and their partner crates for different age groups).
 They come with everything you need to have some fun with your kids and the projects are always amazing!

 Want more craft ideas for kids?
 Check out our Kids Art Projects Pinterest Board